 What did it do?
 What did this pride rising up in them do?
-Well the same thing that it did to Helel.
+Well, the same thing that it did to Helel.
 It began to lift them to the same level as God and led them to rejecting God's part in all of this.
-They did it themselves and so for their own good in order that they might have a right relationship with God, He is going to have to bring them down.
+They did it themselves!
+So for their own good, in order that they might have a right relationship with God, He is going to have to bring them down.
 And He will.

 Pride then prevents growth because all right and true spiritual growth is an outgrowth of the relationship with God.
 When a person is sure that he knows everything about a subject, he is not in the frame of mind necessary to learn more and if one is blind to his defect, he has little or no chance of ever correcting it.